chakwok/leetcode/README.md

 595. Big Countries
     Your runtime beats 14.01 % of mysql submissions.
 707. Design Linked List
     Your runtime beats 95.40 % of java submissions.
+804. Unique Morse Code Words
+    Your runtime beats 82.98 % of java submissions.
+633. Sum of Square Numbers

 Medium

 Hard